patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Create the `RootLayout` component to render the navigation items.
+👉 And, create the `RootLayout` component to render the navigation items.

 ```tsx
 // host - RootLayout.tsx